Like my other novels, I’m posting the opening here so you get a taste of what the book is like. Hope you enjoy and feel free to comment.

 It didn’t take Torrance nearly as long to get the dress off her as it had taken the maids to put it on.

-You can buy the book from your favourite retailer here. or use the ISBN to order the hard copy from your bookstore .
+You can buy the ebook from your favourite retailer here. or use the ISBN to order the hard copy from your bookstore .